vidardb/Benchmark/README.md

 ## Run benchmark

-*Beforce running benchmark, please ensure the PostgreSQL server which has enabled [VidarDB engine](https://github.com/vidardb/PostgresForeignDataWrapper) is running in your local machine.*
+*Beforce running benchmark, please ensure the PostgreSQL server which has enabled [VidarDB Engine](https://github.com/vidardb/PostgresForeignDataWrapper) and has no password is running in your local machine.*

 - Run PostgreSQL benchmark: